vonglasow/atoum-documentation/source/en/cookbook.rst

    }

-En utilisant des submodules git
+Using a git submodule
 -------------------------------

-Il faut tout d'abord ajouter atoum en tant que submodule :
+First, install atoum as a submodule:

 .. code-block:: shell

    $ git submodule add git://github.com/atoum/atoum.git lib/vendor/atoum

-Puis ensuite ajouter le sfAtoumPlugin en tant que submodule :
+Then install sfAtoumPlugin as a git submodule:

 .. code-block:: shell

    $ git submodule add git://github.com/atoum/sfAtoumPlugin.git plugins/sfAtoumPlugin

-Enfin, il faut activer le plugin dans le fichier ProjectConfiguration :
+Finally, enable the plugin in in your ProjectConfiguration file:

 .. code-block:: php